ClemRz/tanduino/README.md

 * Push the temporary button to start the capturing procedure, you will hear a short chirp, hold the device as stable as possible.
 A second short chirp will be emitted once satisfactory values are read and the laser will go off.
 If you hear a long chirp push the temporary button again and try to hold the device more steadily.
 * Maintain the temporary button pushed during more than 2s to enter in raw mode (for calibration purposes).
 * When the laser diode is on don't look at it directly in the eye.
+* The backlight level can be adjusted by rotating the 10KΩ trimmer resistor with a screwdriver.
-* Rotate the trimmer resistor with a screwdriver to adjust the backlight level.
+* The laser power can be adjusted by rotating the 10Ω trimmer resistor with a screwdriver.

 The compass is tilt compensated by the accelerometer.